kratapps/docs/subsites/setup-audit-trail/docs/reference.md

     custom field from Text to Picklist
 -   changedCFTypeCustom (Custom Objects) - Changed field type of Lightsaber Color custom field on Lightsaber from Text to Picklist
+-   changedCFTypeFormula - Changed field type of Lightsaber Color custom formula field from Percent to Number
--   changedCFTypeFormulaCustom (Custom Objects) - Changed field type of Lightsaber Color custom formula field on Lightsaber from Number to Percent
+-   changedCFTypeFormulaCustom (Custom Objects) - Changed field type of Lightsaber Color custom formula field on Lightsaber from Percent to Number
 -   changedCFUniqueOn (Customize Accounts) - Changed unique flag of Battleship Factory ID custom field from off to on
 -   changedCustEntMaskFromNull (Custom Objects) - Changed record name display